1. A new paradigm in regional cooperation for greater security across the regions

 • How can multi-stakeholder dialogues, private sector engagements and people-to-people contacts strengthen transport, transit and trade facilitation in the region?

-• How can the region exploit and take advantage of extra-regional initiatives – such as the ASEAN and the Belt and Road Initiative – to foster regional connectivity and promote trade, investment and inclusive growth?
+• How can the region exploit and take advantage of extra-regional initiatives – such as the ASEAN and the Belt and Road Initiative (BRI) and the Indo-Pacific Strategy (IPS) – to foster regional connectivity and promote trade, investment and inclusive growth?

 4. Addressing shared development challenges

 The countries in the Bay of Bengal region continue to face common development challenges of persistent poverty, widening inequality and growing instability.
+Adding fuel to the fire are the spread of Covid-19 and its vaccine related diplomacy.
 Prospects for inclusive growth will depend heavily on the region’s ability to address the shared fundamental development issues.
-Improvements in poverty alleviation, health, technology and equity will contribute to more inclusive economic growth and achieving sustainable development goals (SDGs) and assist the Bay of Bengal region to pay a key role in the global economy.
+Improvements in poverty alleviation, health, technology and equity will contribute to more inclusive economic growth and achieving sustainable development goals (SDGs) and assist the Bay of Bengal region in playing a vital role in the global economy.

 • How persistent poverty and rising inequality pose a risk to regional peace and stability?